 What Is HR Analytics?
 Definition, Importance, and How To Use It

 Finding and analyzing the right data using HR analytics helps companies make the right decisions for their workforce and organization.
-Read more.Take a tour
+Read more.Take a self-guided tour

 Table of contentsWhat is HR analytics?Benefits of HR AnalyticsHow to get started with HR analytics3 examples of HR analytics in actionStart your HR analytics journey